wxjiao/Multimodal-Feature-Extraction/README.md

 # Test: for %f in (./Dataset/MUStARD/*.mp4) do echo %f
 for %f in (./Dataset/video/*.mp4) do FaceLandmarkVidMulti.exe -f "./Dataset/video/%f"
 ```
+For more details about the arguments, please refer to [Command Line Arguments](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Command-line-arguments).

 > TODO: distinguish multiple faces;